Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

 === "Covalent"

     If you want to learn more about Covalent, you can read the [Covalent Documentation](https://docs.covalent.xyz/docs/).
 Please refer to the Covalent [Discussion Board](https://github.com/AgnostiqHQ/covalent/discussions) for any Covalent-specific questions.

+=== "Dask"

+    If you want to learn more about Dask, you can read the [Dask delayed documentation](https://docs.dask.org/en/stable/delayed.html).
+Please refer to the [Dask Discourse channel](https://discourse.dask.org/) for Dask-specific questions.

 === "Redun"